Karen Cho

-Karen Cho is a Chinese-Canadian documentary filmmaker in Montreal, Quebec, Canada.
+Karen Cho is a Chinese-Canadian documentary filmmaker from Montreal, Quebec, Canada.
 Her credits include the 2004 National Film Board of Canada (NFB) documentary In The Shadow Of Gold Mountain, documenting the effects of the Chinese Exclusion Act in Canada; the 2009 InformAction documentary Seeking Refuge; and the 2012 NFB documentary Status Quo?
 The Unfinished Business of Feminism in Canada, which was named best documentary at the Whistler Film Festival.
+Many of her films are political, featuring themes such as feminism and racism.